Ouysse

 The Ouysse ([wis]) is an approximately 41 km long river in the Lot (department) department, south-central France.
 Its source is near the small town Lacapelle-Marival.
 It flows west to the village Thémines, from where it continues as a subterranean river through the limestone formations south of Gramat.
-It emerges near Rocamadour, about 20 km west from where it submerged, receives its tributary Alzou and flows into the Dordogne near Lacave.
+It emerges near Rocamadour, about 20 km west from where it submerged, receives its tributary the Alzou and flows into the Dordogne near Lacave.